gbryant-dev/tm1js/README.md

-## A TypeScript library that wraps the TM1 REST API
+## A JavaScript library that wraps the TM1 REST API written in TypeScript

 ### Connect
 ``` javascript